matteobecchi/timeseries_analysis/README.md

 From this directory, the code is run with `python3 ${PATH_TO_CODE}/main.py`.

 The output figures will be saved in the folder `output_figures`.
 The file `final_tresholds.txt` contains the list of the tresholds between states.
-The file `final_states.txt` contains the list of the states, for which centralf value, width and relevance are listed.
+The file `final_states.txt` contains the list of the states, for which central value, width and relevance are listed.
 The file `states_output.txt` contains information about the recursive fitting procedure, useful for debugging problems.
 The files `all_cluster_IDs.dat` and `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
 Altough, they are not easy to use.
 Maybe this will be improved.
 Sorry.

 ## input_parameters.txt
 * `tau_window`: the amplidude of the time windows.